-(Challenger Division: A ball hit off the tee may be declared foul if it fails to travel beyond the 15 foot arc in fair territory.)
+[CHALLENGER: A ball hit off the tee may be declared foul if it fails to travel beyond the 15-foot arc in fair territory.]

-(b) Major/Intermediate (50-70) Division/Junior/Senior/Big League Baseball and Major/Junior/Senior/Big League Softball only: the third strike called by the umpire is not caught, providing (1) first base is unoccupied or (2) first base is occupied with two out (NOTE: A batter forfeits his/her opportunity to advance to first base when he/she enters the dugout or other dead ball area);
+(b) Little League Majors (BASEBALL AND SOFTBALL)/Intermediate (50-70) Division (BASEBALL) Junior/Senior League (BASEBALL/SOFTBALL): the third strike called by the umpire is not caught, providing (1) first base is unoccupied or (2) first base is occupied with two out;

+(NOTE: A batter forfeits his/her opportunity to advance to first base when he/she enters the dugout or other dead ball area.)